kim-keypress/docs/PHP/craft-cms/admin-panel-resources-not-loading.md

 ## Problem

-You're not use the default craft folder structure and the Admin panel resources css, js, ... are not loading
+You're not using the default craft folder structure and the Admin panel resources css, js, ... are not loading

 ## Possible solutions